Many mothers experience some nipple pain associated with attachment in the early weeks of breastfeeding.

-It’s a good idea to contact breastfeeding support organisations such as the Australian Breastfeeding Association or La Leche League, or see a lactation consultant (look for an IBCLC) They’ll be able to help you work out why your nipples might be damaged, and offer suggestions to help.
+It’s a good idea to contact breastfeeding support organizations such as the Australian Breastfeeding Association or La Leche League, or see a lactation consultant (look for an IBCLC) They’ll be able to help you work out why your nipples might be damaged, and offer suggestions to help.

 #2: Optimise Positioning And Attachment